unparalleled-js/docs-1/security/two-factor-authentication.md

 ![Trust this device for 30 days](/assets/images/security/2fa/trust-this-device.png)
 *Trust this device for 30 days*

-Your trusted devices will appear on the **Two-factor authentication** setting's page.
+Your trusted devices will appear on the **two-factor authentication** setting's page.
 You can revoke access to devices you do not recognize or to devices that are no longer in use.

 ![Trusted devices](/assets/images/security/2fa/trusted-devices.png)
 *Trusted devices*

 ### Why verify password

-Workato ask you for your password, as an additional layer of authentication, when initiating an action in your account security settings.
+When initiating changes in your account security settings, Workato will ask you for your password as an additional layer of authentication.
 This applies when making changes to your two-factor authentication configuration, which includes enabling or disabling two-factor authentication, and viewing or regenerating recovery codes.

 ![Verify your password](/assets/images/security/2fa/verify-password.png)
 *Verify password*